digimarc-corp/DMSDK-Apple-Samples/Drop-In View Controller/README.md

 2. Enter your API Key in either the App Delegate or Info.plist as described below.
 3. Run the app on a connected device.
 The iOS Simulator does not support video capture.

-If you are using `AppDelegate` to pass in your API Key, add the following line of code before returning from `application(_ :didFinishLaunchingWithOptions:) -> Bool`.
+If you are using `AppDelegate` to pass in your API Key, add the following line of code before the `enableSDWSupport()` call.

 ```swift
 LicenseManager.APIKey = "LICENSE_KEY_GOES_HERE"